Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - The `Message` class no longer requires disposal!
 - `FeedbackReceiver` is now a callback assigned to the `MessageFeedbackProcessor` property.
 - `GetFileNotificationReceiver(...)` is now a callback assigned to `FileUploadNotificationProcessor` property.
 These methods return a callback value.

+#### Notable additions

+- The library now includes `IIotHubServiceRetryPolicy` implementations: `IotHubServiceExponentialBackoffRetryPolicy`, `IotHubServiceFixedDelayRetryPolicy`, `IotHubServiceIncrementalDelayRetryPolicy` and `IotHubServiceNoRetry`, which can be set by calling `IotHubServiceClientOptions.RetryPolicy`.

 #### API mapping